Lawrence Kasdan: Career

-Unable to find a teaching position, Kasdan took a job as an advertising copywriter at the W.B.
-Doner agency in Detroit—a profession he didn't enjoy but found success in, earning a Clio Award for his first TV commercial, as well as an award from The One Show.
+Unable to find a teaching position, Kasdan took a job as an advertising copywriter at the W. B. Doner agency in Detroit—a profession he didn't enjoy but found success in, earning a Clio Award for his first TV commercial, as well as an award from The One Show.
 His supervisor, Jim Dale, remembered Kasdan "always said he was better at writing for TV than for print, and that was certainly prophetic."
-Kasdan described his five years in advertising as "hellacious," and he persisted in writing screenplays at night.
+Kasdan called his five years in advertising "hellacious", and persisted in writing screenplays at night.